 Sell Quickly for Cash Even When Your Home Is Financed

-For all of our clients here at Sell Your House Direct, we recommend the best selling solution based on each individual’s unique situation.
-So, whether they’ve got deferred maintenance on a house that they’ve lived in for years or need to leave a home they’ve just bought because a parent has become ill, we can offer the help to suit their needs.
+For all of our clients here at Sell Your House Direct, we recommend the best-selling solution based on each individual’s unique situation.
+So, whether they’ve got deferred maintenance on a house that they’ve lived in for years or need to leave a home they’ve just bought because a parent has become ill, we can offer help to suit their needs.

 Usually, selling the house to us for all cash is the best direction to take since we can close in seven days or less—even when a client is selling a home financed with an FHA loan.
 At other times, putting the house on the market with a real estate agent is actually a much better deal.
 When it is, we suggest it and do what we can to make that process easy, too, even providing referrals for reputable agents.